RustCrypto/password-hashes/yescrypt/README.md

 Pure Rust implementation of the [yescrypt] password-based key derivation function.

+## About

+yescrypt is a variant of the [scrypt] password-based key derivation function and finalist in the [Password Hashing Competition].
+It has been adopted by several Linux distributions for the system password hashing function, including Fedora, Debian, Ubuntu, and Arch.

 ## ⚠️ Security Warning

 The implementation contained in this crate has never been independently audited!